Cory Sandhagen

-Cory Sandhagen (born April 20, 1992) is an American professional mixed martial artist.
-He currently competes in the Bantamweight division in the Ultimate Fighting Championship (UFC).
-A professional competitor since 2015, Sandhagen has also competed for Legacy Fighting Alliance.
-As of December 6, 2022, he is #5 in the UFC bantamweight rankings.
+Cory James Sandhagen (born April 20, 1992) is an American professional mixed martial artist.
+He currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2015, Sandhagen also competed for Legacy Fighting Alliance.
+As of August 6, 2024, he is #4 in the UFC bantamweight rankings.

 Background

 Born and raised in Aurora, Colorado, Sandhagen attended Smoky Hill High School where he was on the basketball team – a sport he had been playing from his youth.
-Eventually he grew interest in combat sports, first picking up kickboxing in which he won multiple WKA titles.
-After winning a WKA world title, Sandhagen began transitioning to mixed martial arts.
+Sandhagen began martial arts training as a child, starting with taekwondo.
+His instructors didn't allow punches, so Sandhagen switched to kickboxing.
+In kickboxing, Sandhagen won multiple WKA titles including a WKA world title.
+He then transitioned to mixed martial arts.
+He had been a fan of the sport since his childhood.

-Sandhagen attended University of Colorado Boulder, from where he graduated with a degree in psychology.
+Sandhagen graduated from the University of Colorado Boulder with a degree in psychology.

 Mixed martial arts career

 Early career

-Sandhagen made his Legacy Fighting Alliance debut on February 24, 2017 at LFA 5 against Jamall Emmers, losing the bout via unanimous decision.
-His next fight was on October 17, 2017 against Luiz Antonio Lobo Gavinho at LFA 24, which he won via first round TKO.
-Sandhagen's final appearance for Legacy Fighting Alliance came on January 19, 2018 at LFA 31, defeating Jose Aguayo via first round TKO.
+Sandhagen made his Legacy Fighting Alliance debut on February 24, 2017, at LFA 5 against Jamall Emmers, losing the bout via unanimous decision.
+His next fight was on October 17, 2017, against Luiz Antonio Lobo Gavinho at LFA 24, which he won via first round TKO.
+Sandhagen's final appearance for Legacy Fighting Alliance came on January 19, 2018, at LFA 31, defeating Jose Aguayo via first round TKO.

 Ultimate Fighting Championship

+2018

-Sandhagen made his promotional debut at UFC on Fox: Jacaré vs. Brunson 2 on January 27, 2018 against Austin Arnett.
+Sandhagen made his promotional debut at UFC on Fox: Jacaré vs. Brunson 2 on January 27, 2018, against Austin Arnett.
 He won the fight via second-round TKO.

 His next bout was at UFC Fight Night: Gaethje vs. Vick on August 25, 2018 Iuri Alcantara.
 After a back-and-forth affair, he won the fight via second-round TKO.
 This fight earned him the Fight of the Night award.

+2019

 Sandhagen was scheduled to face Thomas Almeida at UFC Fight Night: Cejudo vs. Dillashaw.
 However, it was later announced that Sandhagen would face John Lineker at the event instead.
 On January 10, Lineker was forced to withdraw from the bout due to a rib injury.
 He was replaced by promotional newcomer Mario Bautista.
 He won the bout via first round submission.

-The bout with Lineker was rescheduled and eventually took place on April 27, 2019 at UFC Fight Night: Jacaré vs. Hermansson.
+The bout with Lineker was rescheduled and eventually took place on April 27, 2019, at UFC Fight Night: Jacaré vs. Hermansson.
 Sandhagen won the fight via split decision.

-Sandhagen faced Raphael Assunção on August 17, 2019 at UFC 241.
+Sandhagen faced Raphael Assunção on August 17, 2019, at UFC 241.
 He won the bout by unanimous decision.